Aliases for FGFR3 Gene

 External Ids for FGFR3 Gene

 This gene encodes a member of the fibroblast growth factor receptor (FGFR) family, with its amino acid sequence being highly conserved between members and among divergent species.
 FGFR family members differ from one another in their ligand affinities and tissue distribution.
 A full-length representative protein would consist of an extracellular region, composed of three immunoglobulin-like domains, a single hydrophobic membrane-spanning segment and a cytoplasmic tyrosine kinase domain.
 The extracellular portion of the protein interacts with fibroblast growth factors, setting in motion a cascade of downstream signals, ultimately influencing mitogenesis and differentiation.
 This particular family member binds acidic and basic fibroblast growth hormone and plays a role in bone development and maintenance.
-Mutations in this gene lead to craniosynostosis and multiple types of skeletal dysplasia.
-Three alternatively spliced transcript variants that encode different protein isoforms have been described. [provided by RefSeq, Jul 2009]
+Mutations in this gene lead to craniosynostosis and multiple types of skeletal dysplasia. [provided by RefSeq, Aug 2017]

 GeneCards Summary for FGFR3 Gene

 FGFR3 (Fibroblast Growth Factor Receptor 3) is a Protein Coding gene.
-Diseases associated with FGFR3 include skeletal dysplasia, san diego type and fgfr3-related craniosynostosis.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein tyrosine kinase activity and fibroblast growth factor-activated receptor activity.
-An important paralog of this gene is FGFR1.
+Diseases associated with FGFR3 include Achondroplasia and Hypochondroplasia.
+Among its related pathways are RET signaling and Downstream signaling of activated FGFR2.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is FGFR2.

 Tyrosine-protein kinase that acts as cell-surface receptor for fibroblast growth factors and plays an essential role in the regulation of cell proliferation, differentiation and apoptosis.
 Plays an essential role in the regulation of chondrocyte differentiation, proliferation and apoptosis, and is required for normal skeleton development.
 Regulates both osteogenesis and postnatal bone mineralization by osteoblasts.
 Promotes apoptosis in chondrocytes, but can also promote cancer cell proliferation.
 Required for normal development of the inner ear.
 Phosphorylates PLCG1, CBL and FRS2.
 Ligand binding leads to the activation of several signaling cascades.
 Activation of PLCG1 leads to the production of the cellular signaling molecules diacylglycerol and inositol 1,4,5-trisphosphate.
 Phosphorylation of FRS2 triggers recruitment of GRB2, GAB1, PIK3R1 and SOS1, and mediates activation of RAS, MAPK1/ERK2, MAPK3/ERK1 and the MAP kinase signaling pathway, as well as of the AKT1 signaling pathway.
 Plays a role in the regulation of vitamin D metabolism.
 Mutations that lead to constitutive kinase activation or impair normal FGFR3 maturation, internalization and degradation lead to aberrant signaling.
 Over-expressed or constitutively activated FGFR3 promotes activation of PTPN11/SHP2, STAT1, STAT5A and STAT5B.
 Secreted isoform 3 retains its capacity to bind FGF1 and FGF2 and hence may interfere with FGF signaling.